-We are giving nursery rhyme books with weak Font character alphabet connected letter to pre-kindergardeners and expecting them to be able to cipher the difference between and n and an h.
-Or an h lower case, and and l.
-Look at the print in Cinderella that swirls all over the place yet we are expecting people who are not yet able to read the full alphabet to cipher the letter of weakly connected letters.
+We are giving nursery rhyme books with weak Font character alphabet connected letter to pre-kindergarteners and expecting them to be able to cipher the difference between and n and an h.
+Or an h lower case, and l.
+Look at the print in Cinderella that swirls all over the place, yet we are expecting people who are not yet able to read the full alphabet to cipher the letter of weakly connected letters.

 Teachers need to extend Patience while dealing with Dyslexia.
 Dyslexia Students are not Linear readers.
 Teachers Misunderstanding Dyslexia as being letters that move rather than flip is a concern.

 It would not be a bad thing if educators agreed with the students that they would be patient with the Dyslexic student if they were Sincere with the Teacher about what they were dealing with when reading.
 It is important that the student is honest with the teacher as it is important that the Teacher is honest with the student.

 It is ok for the teacher to be frustrated because it is a reality that no one is addressing Dyslexia from an alphabetical dilemma.
 Most teachers are in the dark trying to help a student to see with few examples as to what Dyslexia is and with a lot of potentially incorrect information about Dyslexia.